EMMC-ASBL/oteapi-core/README.md

 Standard transformation strategies: *celery/remote*

+The tranformation strategy has consolidated the execution of the transformation with the get() method to unify the strategy interfaces. get() is intended to start an asyncronous process and return a *tast_id* which can be queried using the status() method (outside of a pipeline)

 ## Entry points for plugins

 The way strategies are registered and found is through [entry points](https://packaging.python.org/en/latest/specifications/entry-points/).